drope-dev/drope-dev/README.md

   architecture.
   Currently at **Mercado Libre** building commission pipelines that process millions of events across Latin America.
-Studying SRE on the side — observability, reliability and production culture.
+Studying SRE on the side, observability, reliability and production culture.

   Day to day I work with Java, Spring Boot, Kafka, TypeScript and Go.
-  I use AI as a real engineering tool — agent orchestration, MCP servers and workflow automation.
+  I use AI as a real engineering tool, agent orchestration, MCP servers and workflow automation.